Easy Thanksgiving Turkey Recipe

 Perfect Turkey Recipe Video

 Want to cook the best Thanksgiving turkey recipe?
 Watch the video below!
 I’ll walk you through it step-by-step.
 You’ve got this!

 Common Troubleshooting Questions

-- Why isn’t the butter sticking to the turkey?
 Your bird may be condensating or your butter may be too cold and firm.
 Make sure your turkey has come to room temperature for an hour and pat it with paper towels to remove moisture.
-You can also soften the butter for 5-10 seconds in the microwave, then it should spread easily.
+You can also soften the butter for 5 to 10 seconds in the microwave, then it should spread easily.

-- What if there’s a little pink inside, especially around the joints?
 It’s normal for there to be some pink on cooked turkey, especially if you have a young bird.
 As the USDA says, you need to go by temperature, not color.
-As long as your turkey is cooked to 165F it’s safe to eat.
+As long as your turkey is cooked to 165°F it’s safe to eat.